 Statistics is one thing, but for over 14 years we have been delivering groceries, helping with crisis needs, providing crisis referrals and more importantly being friends with folks that find themselves caught in this trend.
 One of the problems with solutions that we come up with as a society is that there is no input from those who live in the struggle day to day.
 Our friends are often counted out by society as lazy, unmotivated, ignorant, deficient or worse.
 What we have come to realize is that these friends are actually amazing problem solvers and we need them to take their place at the “community table” with those from middle class and wealth if we are going to change things.

-DOWNLOAD AFC BROCHURE
+DOWNLOAD OUR ALLY BROCHURE

 getting-ahead-image